LafeLabs/PostCapitalistIndustry/universities.md

 And what do we learn there?
 Theory!
 Propaganda!
 How to write papers no one will read about stuff no one cares about.
 100 year old science.
 At this point defenders of the System start howling about "pure knowledge", by which they mean theory over "applied knowledge", by which they mean actual knowledge about how the world works.
 Theory is a virus, a disease, and a religion, and it has no place here.

 What should we learn?
-Same subjects, but useful.
+The same subjects, but taught usefully.
 Why can't biology majors make drugs?
-Why can't physics majors build a flying drone?
+Why can't physics majors build a solar powered soaring drone?
 Why can't chemistry majors build a water desalination plant?
 Many subjects should, I think, be totally eliminated, as they have no real value, such as economics and computer "science".

 ## Science Grad School: The Ponzi Scheme